-What invalidates car insurance?
+What can invalidate your car insurance?

 There are a few ways in which you can invalidate your car insurance, preventing any kind of payout in the event of an accident.
-Some are obvious and severe (e.g. lying on your insurance application), but there are ways to invalidate your cover by accident if you're not careful.
+Some are obvious and severe (e.g. lying on your car insurance application), but there are ways to invalidate your cover by accident if you're not careful.
 We'll go over both in this guide.

 Whenever you take out a new policy, you’ll need to declare if you’ve had any voided policies in the past.
 As a result, some companies may refuse to insure you while others might push their premium prices up, costing you more.

 In the UK it’s illegal to drive without insurance, so if your policy becomes invalid but you continue to use your vehicle, you’re breaking the law and could face serious charges.